New to DC, Buttigieg looks to build bridges with Biden plan

 Biden on Thursday tasked Buttigieg and four other Cabinet members — the “Jobs Cabinet” — with selling the administration’s infrastructure and climate plan, a flood of money for roads, bridges, airports, broadband communications, water systems and electric cars.

-But the plan has already hit a wall with Senate Minority Leader Mitch McConnell, R-Ky., who objects to the corporate tax increases Biden says will pay for the plan and pledges to oppose it “every step of the way.”
-On the other side, Rep. Pramila Jayapal, D-Wash., the chair of the Congressional Progressive Caucus, says the package should be significantly larger.
+But the plan has already hit a wall with Senate Minority Leader Mitch McConnell, R-Kentucky, who objects to the corporate tax increases Biden says will pay for the plan and pledges to oppose it “every step of the way.”
+On the other side, Rep. Pramila Jayapal, D-Washington, the chair of the Congressional Progressive Caucus, says the package should be significantly larger.

 Daunting as it may seem, the challenge of helping build consensus fits the ambition of the man who had the audacity to run for president from the perch of being mayor of a midsize town in Indiana.
 When Biden selected the smooth-talking Naval reserve veteran for the transportation post, he praised him as offering “a new voice with new ideas determined to move past old politics.”